Ongoing road construction in Allen County

 —There will be lane restrictions on Washington Center Road & St. Joe Center Road between Rivera Drive and Martin Luther Drive through Friday, July 12th (weather permitting) as crews continue to work on a City of Fort Wayne Transportation Project.

-— Starting Monday, April 1st Hillegas Road will be closed between Leesburg and Goshen Roads for bridge construction.
+— Hillegas Road is expected to be closed between Leesburg and Goshen Roads for bridge construction.
 A detour using Washington Center Road, U.S. 30/U.S.33, and West Coliseum Blvd. will be marked.
 The road will be closed until sometime in November 2019. (weather permitting)

-—Superior Street will be closed between Harrison and Calhoun Street as crews work on a City Utilities engineering project.
-That closure is expected to last until June 1st, 2019.
+—There are lane restrictions on Hickory Valley Drive between Wheelock Road and Notestine Road until Friday, May 31st.

-— Antwerp Road is closed between Scipio Road and State Line Road while crews work to replace a bridge.
-The road is scheduled to reopen Wednesday, July 31st. (weather permitting)
+—Ehle Road will be closed between Bruick Road and Milan Center Road until Friday, May 17th.
+Crews will be working on a bridge in the area.

 — There is a single lane restriction on the south side of Jefferson Boulevard between Webster and Harrison Streets in Fort Wayne.
 Construction crews will use this space for work on a new hotel.
 The project should be complete by July of 2019. (weather permitting)